 opportunity for undergraduate students

-The Lake Superior National Estuarine Research Reserve in Superior, WI is excited to announce the second year of the Lake Superior Freshwater Fellowship Program.
+The Lake Superior National Estuarine Research Reserve in Superior, WI is excited to announce the third year of the Lake Superior Freshwater Fellowship Program.
 The Freshwater Fellowship presents an exciting, immersive, and multidisciplinary opportunity for undergraduate students to independently craft and conduct research under the guidance of a Reserve mentor.
-With a focus on the St. Louis River Estuary and Lake Superior, the Fellowship provides a professional development experience that exposes students to coastal and estuarine research, education, training, and stewardship.
-One student will be selected each year and have the opportunity to work with coastal partners at the local and national level and communicate their research to a variety of audiences.
-Research will align with the Lake Superior Reserve’s priority coastal issues but range across disciplines and all majors are encouraged to apply.
+With a focus on the St. Louis River Estuary and Lake Superior, the Fellowship provides a professional development experience that engages students in coastal and estuarine research, education, training, and stewardship.
+One student is selected each year to work with coastal partners at the local and national level and communicate their research to a variety of audiences.
+Research will align with the Lake Superior Reserve’s priority coastal issues but range across disciplines.
+All majors are encouraged to apply.

 Freshwater Fellowship Outcomes:

-- Develop, conduct, and disseminate an independently led research project aligned with the Lake Superior Reserve’s mission and priority work areas (see next page).
+- Develop, conduct, and disseminate an independently led research project aligned with the Lake Superior Reserve’s mission and priority work areas with the support of a Reserve mentor

 - Author an accepted project proposal

 - Present research findings at a local or regional conference